 For companies that offer their employees a 401(k) retirement plan, it is important to make sure that the plan is being operated properly.

-Here is a list of questions on common errors found in retirement plan operations.
+List of questions on common errors found in retirement plan operations

 You should consider consulting with your financial adviser or third-party administrator to assist you in reviewing this list and determining what options you might have to correct any errors you find.